-The budget shall be established each year using projections of resources and expenditures that will create an ending cash and cash equivalents balance equal to the amount of the three largest months' operating costs for the ensuing fiscal year plus any additional amounts deemed part of a Boardapproved plan for capital acquisition or improvement.
-If the cash and cash equivalents balance exceeds this amount, the rates charged for meals and food services may, if necessary, be adjusted in the ensuing fiscal year to enable a planned reduction of the balance to the desired level.
+The budget shall be established each year using projections of resources and expenditures that will create an ending net position balance equal to the amount of the three largest months' operating costs for the ensuing fiscal year plus any additional amounts deemed part of a Board-approved plan for capital acquisition or improvement.
+If the net position balance exceeds this amount, the rates charged for meals and food services may, if necessary, be adjusted in the ensuing fiscal year to enable a planned reduction of the balance to the desired level.

-Should the year-end cash and cash equivalents balance in the Fund be less than the required amount of the three largest months' operating costs for the ensuing fiscal year (plus any additional amounts justified by a plan for capital acquisition or improvement approved by the Board), the rates charged for meals and food services are to be adjusted in the ensuing fiscal year to raise the cash and cash equivalents balance egual to the amount of the three largest months' operating costs for that fiscal year plus any amount which is part of a Board-approved plan for capital acquisition or improvement.
+Should the year-end net position balance in the Fund be less than the required amount of the three largest months' operating costs for the ensuing fiscal year (plus any additional amounts justified by a plan for capital acquisition or improvement approved by the Board), the rates charged for meals and food services are to be adjusted in the ensuing fiscal year to raise the net postiion balance equal to the amount of the three largest months' operating costs for that fiscal year plus any amount which is part of a Board-approved plan for capital acquisition or improvement.